 A character style is a collection of character formatting attributes that can be applied to text in a single step.
 A paragraph style includes both character and paragraph formatting attributes, and can be applied to a paragraph or range of paragraphs.
 Paragraph styles and character styles are found on separate panels.
 Paragraph and characters styles are sometimes called text styles.

-When you change the formatting of a style, all text to which the style has been applied will be updated with the new format.
+When you change the formatting of a style, all text to which the style has been applied are updated with the new format.

 You can create, edit, and delete styles in stand-alone Adobe InCopy documents or in InCopy content that is linked to an Adobe InDesign CS4 document.
-When the contents are updated in InDesign, new styles are added to the InDesign document, but any style modifications made in InCopy will be overridden by the InDesign style.
-For linked content, it is usually best to manage your styles in InDesign.
+When the contents are updated in InDesign, new styles are added to the InDesign document, but any style modifications made in InCopy is overridden by the InDesign style.
+For linked content, it is best to manage your styles in InDesign.

 By default, each new document contains a [Basic Paragraph] style that is applied to text you type.
 You can edit this style, but you can’t rename or delete it.
 You can rename and delete styles that you create.
 You can also select a different default style to apply to text.

 Unlike paragraph styles, character styles do not include all the formatting attributes of selected text.
 Instead, when you create a character style, InDesign makes only those attributes that are different from the formatting of the selected text part of the style.
 That way, you can create a character style that, when applied to text, changes only some attributes, such as the font family and size, ignoring all other character attributes.
 If you want other attributes to be part of the style, add them when editing the style.

 You can automatically apply styles as you type text.
 If, for example, your document’s design calls for the style “body text” to follow a heading style named “heading 1,” you can set the Next Style option for “heading 1” to “body text.”
 After you’ve typed a paragraph styled with “heading 1,” pressing Enter or Return starts a new paragraph styled with “body text.”